Pancreatic Cancer Clinical Trials

 1-KRAS Mutation: The KRAS gene is frequently mutated in pancreatic cancer, with approximately 95% of cases showing this alteration.
 KRAS mutations are thought to be early events in pancreatic cancer development and play a key role in tumor growth and progression.

 2-TP53 Mutation: Mutations in the TP53 tumor suppressor gene are also common in pancreatic cancer.
-These mutations can lead to uncontrolled cell division and increased resistance to treatment.
+These mutations can lead to uncontrolled cell division and increased resistance.

 3-CDKN2A (p16) Mutation: Alterations in the CDKN2A gene can result in a loss of cell cycle regulation, allowing cancer cells to divide uncontrollably.